What Dog Owners Should Know about Respiratory Illnesses

 Want to Learn More About Respiratory Illnesses in Dogs?

-Join us on Zoom on Thursday, December 7th at 6PM ET as AMC’s Dr. Ann Hohenhaus leads an informative session for pet owners on the unidentified canine respiratory illness.
-Tune in for the latest developments and learn steps you can take to protect your canine companion.
+We hosted a Zoom lecture on Thursday, December 7th, 2023 at 6PM ET as AMC’s Dr. Ann Hohenhaus lead an informative session for pet owners on the unidentified canine respiratory illness.
+Tune in and learn steps you can take to protect your canine companion.